Abusive Head Trauma (Shaken Baby Syndrome)

 - cerebral palsy

-Even in milder cases, in which babies look normal immediately after the shaking, they may eventually develop one or more of these problems.
-Sometimes the first sign of a problem isn't noticed until the child enters the school system and exhibits behavioral problems or learning difficulties.
-But by that time, it's more difficult to link these problems to a shaking incident from several years before.
+Even babies who look normal immediately after the shaking might eventually develop one or more of these problems.
+Sometimes the first sign of a problem isn't noticed until the child enters the school system and has behavioral or learning problems.
+But by that time, it's harder to link these problems to a shaking incident from several years before.

-In less severe cases, a child who has been shaken may experience:
+In less severe cases, a child who has been shaken may have: